ecrucru/anticrux/README.md

 The pieces are owned by a player :

-- AntiCrux.constants.owner.black
+- AntiCrux.constants.player.black
-- AntiCrux.constants.owner.none
+- AntiCrux.constants.player.none
-- AntiCrux.constants.owner.white
+- AntiCrux.constants.player.white

 The moves are identified by 3 notation systems :